Afghan Arabs: Egypt

 In Egypt, "fundamentalists fighting the government in the 1990s included "several hundred 'Afghan' guerrillas".
 The main group was led by Ayman al-Zawahiri and Mohammed Shawky al-Istambouli—brother of the army lieutenant who led the assassination of Egyptian President Anwar Sadat in October 1981.
 Al-Istambouli established a base in Jalalabad, in eastern Afghanistan, during the war.
 (The Islamist terror group al-Gama'a al-Islamiyya still had about 200 men there in 1994.)
 A former army colonel and "prominent fundamentalist" who fled Egypt after the Sadat assassination, Ibrahim el-Mekkawi, maintained training camps and other bases near the Afghan-Pakistan border and directed the Islamic campaign in Egypt from Pakistan according to authorities in Cairo.

 Egypt's institutions had more political strength and religious credibility than Algeria's, and hundreds rather than thousands were killed in the terror campaign before it was crushed in 1997–8.
 Al-Gama'a al-Islamiyya militants harassed and murdered members of the Coptic Christian minority, and by 1992 had broadened their targets to police and tourists, causing serious harm to Egypt's economy.
 Violence in Egypt reached its peak in the November 1997 Luxor massacre of 60 people most of whom were tourists.

+Libya

+In 2011, many Afghan Arabs, fought in the Libyan civil war (2011) against the Gaddafi government.